WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

   * Present at AI UK
 * Co-writing planning sess with Alex
 * Upload User testing notes onto GitHub and send reminders to people who haven't confirmed
+  *  Waiting for responses from 2 participants, waiting until March 18 (deadline we gave for responding)
 * Prioritise tasks from user testing and turn into GitHub issues
+  * Do in the week after AI UK (when we got approval from everyone too)
 * Co-working with DS and BGT - alternative to WordPress for newsletter?
+  * BGT will be traveling, but DS should be around

 ### Date 12 February 2024